Green-Software-Foundation/sci/README.md

 - Read the [development version](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/dev/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md) of the specification.
 - Raise an issue, question, recommendation in the issues tab above and start a discussion with other members.
 - Once a form of agreement has been reached, then raise a pull request to update the specification with your recommended changes.
-- Let others know about you pull request by either commenting on the relevant issue or posting in the Standards Working Group slack channel.
+- Let others know about your pull request by either commenting on the relevant issue or posting in the Standards Working Group slack channel.
 - Pull requests are reviewed and merged during Standards Working Group meetings.
 - Only chairs of the Standards Working Group can merge pull requests.